ravindranathakila/ppp/README.md

 # Project Prioritisation Protocol (PPP)

-Code repository for running the Project Prioritisation Protocol (ppp).
+Code repository for running the Project Prioritisation Protocol (PPP).
 R code in the **ppp** folder and testing scripts illustrating how the PPP works in the **tests** folder.

 # What is a PPP?